OpenDDS/OpenDDS/docs/building/cmake.rst

 Adding IDL Sources with opendds_target_sources
 ==============================================

-Aside from importing the various OpenDDS targets, the OpenDDS config package provides an easy way to add IDL sources to CMake targets.
+The CMake config package provides an easy way to add IDL sources to CMake targets using :cmake:func:`opendds_target_sources`.
-This is achieved by :cmake:func:`opendds_target_sources`.
-For example, from the Developer’s Guide Messenger example:
+Here is how it's used in the :ghfile:`Developer’s Guide Messenger example <DevGuideExamples/DCPS/Messenger/CMakeLists.txt>`:

 .. literalinclude:: ../../DevGuideExamples/DCPS/Messenger/CMakeLists.txt
   :language: cmake